scottslowe/learning-tools/pulumi/default-aws-infra/README.md

 ## Contents

+* `go.mod`: This file contains dependencies used by this Go program.

-* **main.go**: This Go file contains all the necessary Pulumi code to launch an EC2 instance on your default AWS infrastructure.
+* `main.go`: This Go file contains all the necessary Pulumi code to launch an EC2 instance on your default AWS infrastructure.

-* **README.md**: This file you're currently reading.
+* `README.md`: This file you're currently reading.

 ## Instructions